embedly/embedly_wordpress_plugin/readme.txt

 Stable tag: 3.2.1

 The Embedly Plugin extends Wordpress's automatic embed feature to give your blog more media types, video analytics, and style options.
-Get previews for any URL with this simple plugin.

 == Description ==